-- There are many reasons.
-Over the past few years, the city is indeed largely evolved.
-Limassol has traditionally been a center of financial activity, industry, tourism, services.
-We have good legal and accounting firms.
+- There are many reasons for this.
+Over the past few years, the city has, indeed, largely developed.
+Limassol has traditionally been the center of financial activity, industry, tourism, services.
+We have good legal and audit companies.
 There are places that attract tourists.
-This marina, the promenade, the Old Port.
-However, the important role played and the mentality of the inhabitants of Limassol.
-People who easily accept innovation, trying to put them into practice.
-And it is very important for the development of the city.
-This attracted new people with new ideas.
-Big success for Limassol became part of the Russian citizens.
-Since the mid-nineties they gave new life to the financial system of the city, attracting investments here, moving to Cyprus with their families and employees of their companies.
+This is the marina, the embankment, the Old Port.
+However, the mentality of the inhabitants of Limassol played an important role.
+People who easily perceive innovations try to apply them in practice.
+And this is very important for the development of the city.
+It attracted new people with new ideas.
+Great luck for Limassol was the participation of Russian citizens.
+Since the mid-nineties, they have given new life to the financial system of the city, attracting investment here, moving to Cyprus with their families and employees of their companies.

 - How Limassol Municipality deals with foreign residents of the city?

-- First of all, we want to convey to all that Limassol municipality - is also their municipality.
-However, we want to be friends not only in words but also in deeds, helping to solve any problems that they come to us.
-We tried to build bridges between our municipality and the foreign communities residing in the city.
-Especially important for us Russian community.
-I met with the Ambassador of the Russian Federation in Cyprus Stanislav Osadchy.
-We talked about how to strengthen the ties of friendship, cooperation with organizations of our Russian friends in Cyprus.
-We want to help you promote the event, that you organize in Cyprus.
-That they have become more popular among the Cypriots.
-To Russians are actively involved in our activities.
-To the existing ties between the two nations is only growing stronger.
+- First of all, we want to inform everyone that the municipality of Limassol is also their municipality.
+However, we want to be friends not only in words, but also in deeds, helping to solve any problems with which they turn to us.
+We try to build bridges between our municipality and the communities of foreigners permanently residing in the city.
+The Russian community is especially important for us.
+I met with the Ambassador of the Russian Federation in Cyprus Stanislav Osadchyk.
+We talked about ways to strengthen friendly ties, about cooperation with the organizations of our Russian friends in Cyprus.
+We want to help you promote the events that you organize in Cyprus.
+To make them more popular among Cypriots.
+That Russians actively participated in our events.
+That the existing relations between our peoples are only strengthened.

 Born November 2 1953, in Limassol.
 After school and military service, he studied in the United States.
 Master's degree received at Dartmouth College.
 Fellowship in the specialty "Electromechanics" graduated from the University of Southern California.
 In 1978-1981 he worked in Greece.
 He was project manager of the State Power Company.